cometchat/cometchat-push-notification-app-ios/README.md

 - Enable to Push notification Extension from [CometChat Dashboard](https://app.cometchat.com/).
 To Enable Push notification extension, please navigate to Extensions --> Push Notification --> Add Extension.

-- Add Firebase Server Key received from Firebase Console.
+- Add the Bundle ID, .p8 certificate, Key ID and Team ID.
 - Open the project in Xcode.
 - Go to CometChatPro-PushNotification-SampleApp --> **Constants.swift**.
 - Enter your _APP_ID_, _REGION_ and _AUTH_KEY_